pragatheesha/sales_data_analysis/analysis_report.md

 4. Identified the best-selling product.

 # Findings
-- Total revenue generated: ₹2430
+- Total Revenue: ₹12365048
-- Best selling product: Laptop
+- Best Selling Product: Laptop
-- Highest revenue contributor: Laptop
+- Revenue from Best Product: ₹3889210

 # Data Visualization
 A bar chart was created using Matplotlib to visualize total sales by product.